itsjameshan/tweet-gary/README.md

 * which **states** the tweets came from if the user's location is set on, and
 * User **nearby location** on an map if the user's location is set on.

+The number of tweeets will show once tweets collected from different hours.

 ## Reference
 This project is inspiared by: